 MCC is a pioneer in the development of restorative justice philosophy and programs with experience in mediation, prison visitation and youth justice.
 MCC brings a strong and comprehensive national and international network of organizations committed to meaningful resolution of conflict and the development of healthy communities.

-Carya offers individual, family and group counseling on a sliding scale.
-Participants of a Community Conference who wish to access counseling can do so through a direct referral vis RAFT.
+carya offers individual, family, and group counselling on a sliding scale.
+Participants of a Community Conference who wish to access counselling can do so through a direct referral vis RAFT.
 Members of RAFT also work in partnership with carya on BOOST – a nine week program helping youth who have been negatively impacted by crime.

 Facilitators of RAFT come from the sponsoring organizations.
 Partnering organizations provide consultation and resources to the program and its participants.
 An Advisory Board composed of management level representatives from each of the organizations assists RAFT with the development of funding proposals and with navigating systemic and organizational issues.

 RAFT does not exist as a separate entity, but, rather, remains a partnership among the collaborating organizations.
 The facilitators remain employees of their home organizations.